-In southern Pakistan's Sindh province, which has been particularly hard hit, UNHCR has delivered 2,000 tents and 2,000 aid kits containing items such as jerrycans, blankets and sleeping mats as well as four thousand plastic sheets, which can be used as basic shelters.
+In southern Sindh province, which has been particularly hard hit, UNHCR has delivered 2,000 tents and 2,000 kits containing jerry cans, blankets and sleeping mats as well as 4,000 plastic sheets to be used for basic shelter.
 Many of the families displaced by the floods continue to live in makeshift shelters.

-The distribution of the emergency supplies has so far focused on the districts of Badin and Thatta, with 1,000 tents, 1,000 aid kits and 2,000 plastic sheets going to each location.
+The distribution of the emergency supplies has so far focused on the southernmost districts of Badin and Thatta, with 1,000 tents, 1,000 non-food kits and 2,000 plastic sheets going to each location.

-Eight thousand more tents, as well as aid kits and plastic sheets are being trucked from UNHCR's warehouse in Peshawar in north-west Pakistan.
+Eight thousand more tents, as well as non-food kits and plastic sheets are currently being trucked from UNHCR's warehouse in Peshawar in north-western Pakistan.
 The journey can take several days.
 The supplies are headed to the districts of Sanghar, Mirpur Khas, Tando Allah Yar and Tando Muhammad Khan in Sindh.
 UNHCR field staff describe these areas as being under water.

-In Badin and Thatta, UNHCR has been working with the National Rural Support Programme, a Pakistani aid group, which is delivering the items and establishing small tent villages of less than 100 families.
+In Badin and Thatta UNHCR has been working with its partner agency the National Rural Support Program (NRSP), a Pakistani aid group, which is delivering the items and establishing small tent villages of less than 100 families.
 The scarcity of dry land on which to pitch the tents remains a challenge.
 Families our staff have spoken to say they prefer to stay near their livestock.
 Since Sunday about 1,000 tents and non-food kits have been distributed.

-On behalf of the Protection Thematic Working Group, UNHCR recently led a rapid protection assessment in Sindh.
-Focus group discussions were conducted with nearly 6,000 men, women and children, as well as with community leaders and local authorities.
+On behalf of the Protection Thematic Working Group, UNHCR recently led a rapid protection assessment in Sindh province.
+Focus group discussions were conducted with nearly 6,000 women, men, girls and boys, as well with community leaders and local authorities.
 A similar assessment will start this week in Balochistan.